Pakistani Imran Khan to face new contempt charges in August, lawyer says - ExBulletin

 Pakistani Imran Khan to face new contempt charges in August, lawyer says

-ISLAMABAD – Pakistan’s election watchdog said on Tuesday it will indict former prime minister Imran Khan next week for publicly insulting his officials last year.
+ISLAMABAD (AP) Pakistan’s election watchdog said Tuesday it will indict the country’s former prime minister Imran Khan next week for publicly insulting its officials last year.

 Khan appeared before a special court of the Election Commission of Pakistan with his lawyers amid tight security in the capital, Islamabad.